Secure and Trusted Communications Networks Act of 2019: Provisions

 The law, codified in 47 U.S. Code § 1601, prohibits the use of federal funds to purchase communications equipment or services from companies that pose a national security risk to U.S. communications networks.
 The Federal Communications Commission (FCC) must publish and maintain a list of such equipment or services, including those from Huawei Technologies Co.
 Limited, Zhongxing Telecommunications Equipment Corporation (ZTE), and their affiliates.
 The law also establishes a program to reimburse small U.S. communications providers with 2 million or fewer customers for removing prohibited equipment or services from their networks and replacing them with more secure alternatives.

+Impact

 On June 30, 2020, under the authority of the Secure and Trusted Communications Networks Act of 2019, the FCC issued orders designating Huawei, ZTE, and their affiliates as "covered companies," meaning they were identified as threats to U.S. national security.
 This designation banned the use of federal funds to purchase products and services from these companies.